 - (1) English Language Arts 30-1 - (2) Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
-In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - (3) See additional requirements below for specific routes.
+In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - (3) Mathematics 30-2 may be used for admission to the BFA or BDes programs, though some routes require Pure Mathematics 30 or Mathematics 30-1 as a prerequisite for required courses (see below).
+Only one of Mathematics 30-1 or 30-2 will be used for admission purposes. - (4) See additional requirements below for specific routes.